gardener/gardener-extension-shoot-cert-service/docs/tutorials/tutorial-custom-domain-with-istio.md

 data:
   CLOUDFLARE_API_TOKEN: useYOURownDAMITzNDU2Nzg5MDEyMzQ1Njc4OQ==
 ```

 Apply this secret into your project with `kgarden create -f cloudflare-mydomain-io.yaml`.

 Our [External DNS Manager](https://github.com/gardener/external-dns-management/) also supports Amazon Route53, Google CloudDNS, AliCloud DNS, Azure DNS, or OpenStack Designate.
 Check it out.

 ## Prepare Gardener Extensions

 I now need to prepare the Gardener extensions `shoot-dns-service` and `shoot-cert-service` and set the parameters accordingly.

 {{% alert color="info" %}}
-<p>Please note, that the availability of Gardener Extensions depends on how your administrator has configured the Gardener landscape.
-Please contact your Gardener administrator in case you experience any issues during activation.</p>
+Please note, that the availability of Gardener Extensions depends on how your administrator has configured the Gardener landscape.
+Please contact your Gardener administrator in case you experience any issues during activation.
 {{% /alert %}}

-The following snipplet allows Gardener to manage my entire custom domain, whereas with the `include:` attribute I restrict all dynamic entries under the subdomain `gsicdc.mydomain.io`:
+The following snippet allows Gardener to manage my entire custom domain, whereas with the `include:` attribute I restrict all dynamic entries under the subdomain `gsicdc.mydomain.io`:

 ```yaml
   dns: